tlevine/www.thomaslevine.com/content/!/r-curses-for-data-witches/index.md

 ![plot of chunk complicated-3](figure/complicated-3.png){:.wide}

 The tick marks go at `at`, and they are labeled with `labels`.

-The past seven expressions/lines of code are approximately my boilerplate for simple line plots.
-How is it that this take seven expressions when the strip chart and bar plot boilerplates only take one each?

-Partly, this is because I switched the default axis for calls to `axis`; I usually do this with any plot, but I left it out of the earlier stripcharts and bar plot.
-But the main reason for the increased size is that different levels/subsets need to be plotted as separate calls in order to make separate curves/lines on the plot.

 ## Use ggplot
 I just showed you some simple bar plots, strip chart and